lsiler23/slide/README.md

   ![dmgif](https://media.giphy.com/media/1oETSPiB1ZTNlnRwEc/giphy.gif)

 ### Giphy shuffle messaging
 By far the most beloved Slack easter egg!
-Users can search for the perfect gif by entering '/giphy [enter amazing search]' in any channel input bar.
+Users can search for the perfect gif by entering '/giphy [amazing search]' in any channel input bar.

 ```javascript
   handleEnter() {